jakosone/rpg/readme.txt

 D - right

 ********Avatars in the game*****************
-Player (you) - P
+@ - Player (you)
+H - Potion
-Potions - H
+X - Poison

-The other ones are moving monsters.
+The other ones are monsters e.g.:
+¤ - Deadly Bee
+& -
+% -